AlexLoz1/AlexL.GIS.Water_Land.github/README.md

 Excel at ESRI software - ArcGIS Pro, ArcMap, ArcGIS Online, QGIS, WebGIS (Mapbox).

-Curious about better policy advising using geospatial tools and data analysis methods, trying hard for visualization tools and programming like illustrator, PS, InDesign, Python, R and JavaScript.
+Curious about better policy advising using geospatial tools and data analysis methods, trying hard for visualization tools and programming like Python, R and JavaScript.

 Thanks for comments!